International Business MBA Careers

 Let's explore the potential careers and salaries for graduates with an international business MBA.
 We'll also discuss the degree program, common courses, and practical experience opportunities.

-In addition to working within global companies that compete on international markets, graduates of international business MBA (IMBA) programs can also find careers in management, finance and in consulting.
-Graduates may also seek to work within international corporations in the travel and hospitality industry, which are continually dealing with both businesses and consumers from around the world.
+In addition to working within global companies that compete on international markets, graduates of international business Master of Business Administration (IMBA) programs can also find careers in management, finance, and in consulting.
+Graduates may also seek to work in the travel and hospitality industry, which continually deals with both businesses and consumers from around the world.

 International Business MBA: Overview

-At the master's degree level, students may find a school that offers an IMBA program.
+IMBA programs are offered by graduate business departments at colleges and universities across the nation.
 These programs are becoming more popular as business firms as well as state and federal governments are increasingly seeking employees who are well-versed in global trends as they pertain to both financial markets and consumer buying.

-This degree program is meant to help students develop cultural skills, business competencies and other skills as they pertain to the global marketplace.
-Some course requirements may include the economics of international trade, international marketing management, international business management and international corporate finance.
+This degree program is meant to help students develop cultural skills and business competencies as they pertain to the global marketplace.
+Some course requirements may include the economics of international trade, international marketing management, international business management, and international corporate finance.

-Students may find an IMBA program that requires them to study abroad.
+Some IMBA program requires students to study abroad.
 This is most easily done by those students who are taking their MBA program at full-time status.
 Students may want to check their potential school's website to see if the school has international campuses or is affiliated with schools overseas.

 Graduates with an international business MBA can work in a variety of business fields, such as marketing and finance, for companies and organizations that work internationally.
 Study abroad opportunities in foreign language requirements are often included in the degree program.